rwxrob/notes/Fitness/2025 daily routine.md

 I can also swap in paddle-boarding at sunset instead of bike riding any time I want.

+Once my body composition is where I want I can cut bike/paddleboard time to 90 minutes and possibly up yoga time and add jump throughs.

 ----
 Following is old but for reference: